sventonsvn/sventon/doc/readme.txt

 container companion.
 Jakarta Ant build files are supplied for building.

 Build instructions:
-1: Create file 'sventon.properties' in dir dev/java/conf and overrride properties from 'default-sventon.properties' and
+1: Create file 'sventon.properties' in dir dev/java/conf and override properties from 'default-sventon.properties' and
 'log4j.properties' in same path as needed.

 2: Run ant/build.xml for info on building.